fcusimano/Zoov-technical-challenge/README.md

 Author: Francesco Cusimano

-Instructions: Run the Jupyter notebook in any code environment.
+Instructions: Run the file `dataset_generation_notebook.ipynb` as a Jupyter notebook in any code environment.
+The notebook will generate the `final_df.cvs` file that was uploaded to Google DataStudio for the second part of the challenge.